peter-w-bryant/Optimal-Inversion-Counter/README.md

 ## Notes on My Solution

 I solved this problem as an instance of a Divide & Conquer algorithm where I recursively break down the input list into two and make a call to a helper function MergeCount() which initializes a new merged list and counts the number of inversions.
-Key feature of this implementation is that MergeCount() counts the instances and sorts the two sub arrays at the same time, leading to the O(nlogn) runtime complexity.
+The key feature of this implementation is that MergeCount() counts the instances and sorts the two sub arrays at the same time, leading to the O(nlogn) runtime complexity.